 Can I Put a Big Couch in a Small Living Room?
-How to Make an Oversized Sofa Feel Like the Perfect Fit
+Experts Offer the 7 Dos and Don'ts of This Maximalist Look

-It's usually the case that small rooms equal small furniture.
+It's usually the case that small rooms equal compact furniture.
 But there’s one big exception: the sofa.
-When it comes to your comfort, you'll always want the biggest couch your living room can take — it'll make relaxing and entertaining so much easier.
+When it comes to your comfort, you'll always want the largest couch your living room can take — it'll make relaxing and entertaining so much easier, right?

-It may feel slightly illogical to the uninitiated, so we tapped up designers for their best advice on how to make a large couch feel like it fits into any size room — the solution hangs on layout, color and style.
+However, there are caveats, so we tapped up designers for their best advice on how to make a large couch feel like it fits into a small room seamlessly — success hangs on layout, color, and style.

 Is a big couch a good idea in a small living room?